 “What is CRM?” can be one question that’s been bugging you since you started your business or expanded it.
-Customer relationship management aka CRM is a term that refers to technologies, strategies, and practices that organizations use to handle and examine data and customer interactions throughout the lifecycle of customers, to enhance customer’s business relationships, drive sales growth and assisting in customer retention.
+Customer relationship management, aka CRM, refers to technologies, strategies, and practices that organizations use to handle and examine data and customer interactions throughout the lifecycle of customers, enhance customer’s business relationships, drive sales growth, and assist in assisting in customer retention.
 So what is CRM?
-CRM is a practice that is created to organize customers’ information beyond several channels or periods of contact between the company and the customer which includes the company’s direct mail, website, social media, telephone, marketing material, direct mail, and live chat.
+CRM is a practice that is created to organize customers’ information beyond several channels or periods of contact between the company and the customer, which includes the company’s direct mail, website, social media, telephone, marketing material, direct mail, and live chat.

 What is CRM and how does CRM work?